50+ fun arts and crafts to do at home

 Here's a few ideas to get you started:

 This bunny mask would be a fab activity to do with the kids at Easter!
-Help them get their creative side on and discover even more fun Easter projects in our Easter crafts for kids round-up.
+Help them tap into their creative side and discover even more fun Easter projects in our Easter crafts for kids round-up.

 With a few simple supplies, you can show kids how to cross-stitch.
 Check out our 10 top tips for cross stitch for kids, which explains the basic techniques.
 There are a few recommendations for child-friendly cross stitch kits too.

-No special supplies are needed for this timeless kid's activity.
-Just grab a sheet of paper, cut and fold to make a fortune teller game.
+No special supplies are needed for this timeless activity.
+Just grab a sheet of paper and cut and fold to make a fortune teller game.

 Discover how to make a fortune teller with our simple step-by-step guide.

-All you need is a few kitchen cupboard basics to make your own play dough; vegetable oil, salt, plain flour and food colouring.
+In need of some fun arts and crafts to do at home that require just a few kitchen cupboard basics?
+We have you covered!
+Make your own play dough using vegetable oil, salt, plain flour and food colouring.

-Looking for festive arts and crafts to do at home?
-You don't need a specialist snow globe kit to make your very own shaker snow globe - grab a jam jar from your recycling box and try this easy DIY version - kids will love it!
+Up next is another fabulous and festive arts and crafts project to do at home.
+You don't need a specialist snow globe kit to make your very own shaker snow globe - grab a jam jar from your recycling box and try this easy DIY version.
+Kids will love it!

 Most DIY methods involve adding a bit of glycerin to the water, but you can experiment with swapping this out for baby oil or a bit of clear glue.
-You don't have to make them festive either – try adding lego mini-figures, old Kinder Egg toys inside.
+You don't have to make them festive either – try adding Lego mini-figures or old Kinder Egg toys inside.

 We've got tons of arts and crafts ideas but this one is perfect for little artists.
-Grab a set of coloured chalks and head to your front porch, path or back garden patio to get the kids drawing outside!
-We have lots of chalk ideas if you are running low on ideas.
+Grab a set of coloured chalks and head to your front porch, path, or back garden patio to get the kids drawing outside.
+We have lots of chalk ideas if you need some more inspiration.

 Learn how to make a paper crown with Gathered's step-by-step guide.

-Another age-old classic craft to try is pom pom making!
-You'll need oddments of wool from your craft kit or cupboard, cut two circles out of cardboard and get winding to make your own pom poms.
+Another age-old craft to try is pom pom making!
+Gather oddments of wool from your craft kit or cupboard, then cut two circles out of cardboard and get winding to make your own pom poms.

 Can't quite remember how it's done?
 Check out our how to make a pom pom tutorial.